TimMurphy/AngularStarterKit/docs/introduction-to-angular-starter-kit.md

 The ``depth=1`` option tells git to only pull down one commit worth of historical data.

-All remaining dependencies by running:
+All remaining dependencies can be installed by running:

 	InstallDependencies.cmd